FaceAnalyzer/aks-cluster/README.md

 kubelogin convert-kubeconfig -l spn kubectl get namespaces
 ```

+You should get a list of namespaces.
+You are now accesing the cluster as `faceanalyzer-cicd`.

 Then, you need to add the kubeconfig to our CI/CD service, GitHub Actions.